 OSIG's approach to handling complaints that it receives does not ensure that complaints are independently or thoroughly investigated, counter to the General Assembly's intent.
 In FY23, OSIG received 633 complaints about DBHDS facilities, but referred most of them back to DBHDS and state hospitals to investigate.
 OSIG itself reviewed just 117 of those complaints.
-Independent investigation of patient safety complaints is essential, because referring complaints made to OSIG back to DBHDS and the hospitals could result in complaints not being investigated thoroughly or, worse, being purposely ignored or concealed.
+Independent investigation of complaints regarding patient safety is essential because referring complaints made to OSIG back to DBHDS and the hospitals could result in complaints not being investigated thoroughly or, worse, being purposely ignored or concealed.
 It also makes it less likely that appropriate and effective remedies and sanctions will be pursued.